A conveyancer's role

 A conveyancing solicitor is an individual who is a fully qualified solicitor (as a member of the Law Society) and who specialises in conveyancing.
 A property solicitor will typically tend to have experience in other legal areas too.

-They might be best to use if there are other legal issues that need considering or on which you need to seek advice at the same time, for example, estate planning or probate, or if you are involved in divorce proceedings.
+They might be best to use if there are other legal issues that need considering or on which you need to seek advice at the same time, for example, an inherited estate or probate, or if you are involved in divorce proceedings.

 However, a licensed conveyancer will not be a qualified lawyer to assist you in other aspects of law, unlike solicitors.

-Hence the difference between a solicitor and a licensed conveyancer, is the breath of legal services each can provide.
+Hence the difference between a solicitor and a licensed conveyancer, is the breadth of legal services each can provide.

 The choice between the two often depends on the complexity of the property purchase and personal preference.
 Some individuals may opt for a conveyancing solicitor, while others might choose a licensed conveyancer for a straightforward property transaction.